BranchingBad/zone-poker/README.md

     cd zone-poker
     ```

 2. Install the project and its dependencies.
-This will also install the `zone-poker` command.
+This will also make the `zone-poker` command available in your environment.
     ```bash
     pip install .
     ```